Free shipping on all orders over $25 Shop now.

 Eating a little protein and fat with each meal

 Fibre is great because it helps to keep your blood sugar levels within the normal range, and keeps you feeling fuller for longer.

 In short, choose whole food snacks and minimize your intake of sweets to help balance your blood sugar levels.

 Exercise is an excellent stress reliever and an excellent way to keep the negative effects of stress at bay.
 A short walk after breakfast, at lunchtime, or in the afternoon or evening helps get your blood circulating and can help relax tense muscles, while also giving your brain a boost, so you’ll be primed for productivity.

 Making time to exercise can feel stressful in itself, but it needn’t be just another chore to add to the list.
 Instead, try building physical activity into your daily routine by cycling or walking to work, taking the stairs, or switching out a movie date for a stroll around the park.

 As for relaxation, even the simple act of pausing for a moment several times a day to take deep breaths and consciously relax, can be an effective way to let go of stress and promote a more peaceful frame of mind.
-Other ways to relax and unwind include taking a bath, practising yoga, reading a good novel, gardening, and spending time with friends, family, and animal companions.
+Other ways to relax and unwind include taking a bath, practising mindfulness, reading a good novel, gardening, and spending time with friends, family, and animal companions.

 Smell is one of your strongest senses – it influences memory, alertness, and emotions, so why not harness your sense of smell to help combat stress?